mendix/cf-mendix-buildpack/README.md

 The buildpack will set up the [custom runtime settings for AWS S3](https://docs.mendix.com/refguide/custom-settings/#amazon-s3-storage-service-settings) based on environment variables or a service binding.

-**Note: support for other file stores that offer the S3 API (S3 compatible file stores) is dependent on the Mendix Runtime and the level of compatibility offered by these non-AWS file stores.**
+**:warning: Support for other file stores that offer the S3 API (S3 compatible file stores) is dependent on the Mendix Runtime and the level of compatibility offered by these non-AWS file stores.**
 ##### Use IAM Credentials

 Create an IAM user and provide IAM user credential using following environment variables.